rleh/constant-current-led-driver/README.md

 Goal of this project is to design a constant current LED driver for high power LED modules.
 To be able to use large LED modules (e.g. V_FW = 35V) or multiple modules in series boost topology is used.
-The maximum output voltage is 75V to allow two 35V modules in series.
+The maximum output voltage is configurable up to 70V to allow two 35V modules in series.

 TIs [LM3424](http://www.ti.com/lit/ds/symlink/lm3424.pdf) chip is used in this design.